ndsol/volcano/CONTRIBUTING.md

 1. `cd` to the top level Volcano directory.
 1. `cd vendor/glfw`
 1. `git checkout -- .` # silently erase any changes made in this dir
-1. `cd ../../vendor/skia`
+1. `cd ../../vendor/vulkansamples`
 1. `git checkout -- .` # silently erase any changes made in this dir
+1. `cd ../../vendor/spirv_cross`
+1. `git checkout -- .` # silently erase any changes made in this dir
+1. `cd ../..`
 1. Now get the latest updates: (or some people use `git pull`)
    ```
    git fetch
    git merge
    ```
-1. Rebuild with `build.cmd` (this will re-patch glfw and skia)
+1. Rebuild with `build.cmd` (This automatically puts the patches back into vendor/glfw, vendor/vulkansamples, and vendor/spirv_cross.)

 ### How do I use *clang-format*?

-clang-format is installed with `depot_tools`, one of the first-time build setup steps that `volcano/build.cmd` handles.
+`clang-format` will automatically reformat files to the required style for a pull request.

 * **Recommended**: your text editor can run **clang-format** automatically:
   [Instructions](https://clang.llvm.org/docs/ClangFormat.html).